Briquette or coal? Which fuel to choose?

 0

-Pellet production line wins the MTP Group Gold Medal
+Pellet production line wins the Gold Medal of the MTP Group

-Pellet production line wins the MTP Group Gold Medal
+Pellet production line wins the Gold Medal of the MTP Group

-The MTP Group Gold Medal Competition is one of the most prestigious events in the Polish technology industry.
-Each year, hundreds of innovative products and services compete for this high-ranking distinction.
-Out of nearly 500 submissions, only select solutions that meet the highest standards of quality and innovation earn the recognition of a professional jury.
-In this year's competition, wi..
+The Gold Medal of the MTP Group competition is one of the most prestigious events in the Polish technology industry.
+Every year, hundreds of innovative products and services compete for this high-ranking distinction.
+Out of nearly 500 submissions, only selected solutions meeting the highest standards of quality and innovation receive recognition from the professional jury.
+In this year’s edition o..

 11/10/2024